Makhachkala

-The city's historic predecessor is the port town of Anji (Andzhi), which was located in Kumykia, and which was a part of possessions of Tarki state, the capital of Kumyks known from the 8th century.
+The city's historic predecessor is the port town of Anji (Andzhi), which was located in Kumykia, and which was a part of the possessions of the Tarki state, the capital of Kumyks known from the 8th century.

 The city was named Petrovskoye after Peter the Great.
 After gaining city status in 1857, the Petrovskoye fortress was renamed Petrovsk-Port.
 After the Russian Revolution, Petrovsk-Port was renamed Makhachkala on May 14, 1921, after Bolshevik revolutionary Makhach Dakhadaev.
 On the same day, it became capital of the newly formed Dagestan ASSR.
 After the dissolution of the Soviet Union, the city became the capital of the Republic of Dagestan.

 Makhachkala is an important economic, educational, scientific, and cultural centre of the North Caucasus.
 The city is a major Russian seaport on the Caspian Sea, and a transport hub.
 It is one of the fastest-growing cities in Russia, and is currently going through a construction boom.

 History

+Early history

 Makhachkala's historic predecessors were the towns of Tarki and Anji (or Andzhi, or Anji-kala), dating their history, according to some sources, back to Khazar times.
 Some chronicles suggest that it was the name of a citadel of Khazarian capital of Semender, which was called Anji-kala.

 During the first Muslim conquests of Dagestan, it was exposed to an influx of Muslims.
 During the reign of Umayyad Caliph Hisham b.
 Abdülmelik (724-743), the caliph's brother Maslama succeeded in establishing Islamic dominance in the region with his conquests.
 In the following years, one of the Umayyad commanders, Marwan b.
-Mohammed also organized successful raids to Dagestan.
-However, the Islamic domination in the region ended in 796 (180 AH) when the Khazars captured Derbend.
+Mohammed also organized successful raids in Dagestan.
+However, the Islamic domination in the region ended in 796 (180 AH) when the Khazars captured Derbent.
 In the early days of the Abbasids, the struggle against the Khazars continued.
 This struggle, which lasted for two centuries, ended with the victory of the Muslim Arabs.
 In 815, Sheikh Abu Ishaq and Sheikh Mohammed al-Kindi entered Dagestan with a volunteer army of about 2000 people and tried to spread Islam.
 In the second half of the 11th century, the Seljuk Turks took a part of the region under their control.
 Dagestan was invaded by the Mongols in 1222.
 The Cumans (Kipchaks), who ruled in the north of the Black Sea and the Caucasus, played an important role in the Turkification of the region.
-Later on, the Ilkhanids, Golden Horde Khanate, Timurids, Shirvanshahs and Safavids dominated Dagestan respectively.
-Dagestan came under Ottoman rule between 1578-1606.
+Later on, the Ilkhanids, the Golden Horde Khanate, the Timurids, the Shirvanshahs and the Safavids dominated Dagestan respectively.
+Dagestan came under Ottoman rule between 1578 and 1606.